-Since Suriname is located right in the Amazon, nature is always been close by.
+Since Suriname is located right in the Amazon, nature has always been close by.

 The Republic of Suriname is one of the largest producers of alumina - and aluminum in the world thanks to the existence of very large deposits of bauxite as raw material and hydro power potential.

-With its many rivers and largely uncultivated tropical rainforest, rich in trees and exotic plants covering more than 94.7% of the land mass, Suriname is percentage-wise the most forested country in the world!
+There are many rivers and largely uncultivated tropical rainforest, rich in trees and exotic plants covering more than 94.7% of the land mass.
+This makes Suriname is percentage-wise the most forested country in the world!